addonify/addonify-wishlist/README.txt

 - Added: Add Wishlist table on plugin activate.
 - Added: Migrate data from earlier version on both activation and manually migrate from admin notice.
+- Removed: Cookie lifetime(time for which user wishlist data persists).

 = 1.1.3 - 03 March, 2023 =